- Oops!Something went wrong.Please try again later.

 Further information on the assumptions and risks associated with our target financial metrics is included below under the heading “Forward Looking Information”.

-This news release should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements for the three months ended March 31, 2022 and 2021, notes to the financial statements, and management's discussion and analysis, which have been filed on SEDAR.
+This news release should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31 2021, notes to the financial statements, and management's discussion and analysis, which have been filed on SEDAR.

 About Nova Leap